Jobs You Can Get Without a High School Diploma - Same Day Diplomas

 How can I make my resume stronger without a diploma?

 Focus on skills, relevant work experience, certifications, and accomplishments.
 Use a functional or skills-based resume format that highlights what you can do rather than focusing on educational background.
+Be sure to include problem solving skills on your resume, especially if they are relevant to the job, and tailor your resume to highlight your overall skill set and related achievements.
 Include strong professional references and emphasize reliability, work ethic, and specific achievements in previous positions.

 Are online jobs available without a diploma?